Smk088/animal_recognition_iot/README.md

 Developed as part of the final year B.E.
 Computer Science & Engineering project at **M.P.
 Nachimuthu M. Jaganathan Engineering College**, affiliated with **Anna University**, Chennai.

 ---

-## 📄 License

-This project is for academic and research purposes.
-For deployment or commercial use, please contact the authors.

----

-Would you like this in `.md` or `.txt` format for upload to GitHub?